dominicwilliams/instant-dapp-ide/README.md

 A complete Dapp and Solidity development system packaged as docker image you can
 run from command line.

-INSTRUCTIONS: install Docker, if you do not already have it.
-By default it will try to map ~/src into /src as your Dapp project folder.
-If you wish to use a different folder edit the startup script /run/run-image.sh...
+INSTRUCTIONS: first install Docker, if you do not already have it.
+You can then follow the steps below.
+Note that the run script will try to map ~/src into the running image as your Dapp project folder.
+If you wish to use a different folder simply edit /run/run-image.sh

 1. Open a terminal and forward ports to your Docker instance
 $ setup-port-fowarding.sh